 Joint venture receivables are typically collected within one to three months of the joint venture bill being issued to the partner.
 The Corporation attempts to mitigate the risk from joint venture receivables by obtaining partner approval of significant capital expenditures prior to the expenditure.
 However, the receivables are from participants in the petroleum and natural gas sector, and collection of the outstanding balances is dependent on industry factors such as commodity price fluctuations, escalating costs and the risk of unsuccessful drilling.
 In addition, further risk exists with joint venture partners as disagreements occasionally arise that increase the potential for non-collection.
-The Corporation does not typically obtain collateral from petroleum and natural gas marketers or joint venture partners; however the Corporation does have the ability to withhold production from joint venture partners in the event of non-payment.
+The Corporation obtains collateral from significant petroleum and natural gas marketers on an as needed basis, typically in the form of a letter of credit and the Corporation does have the ability to withhold production from joint venture partners in the event of non-payment.

 The carrying value of accounts receivable and fair value of financial contracts when outstanding represent the maximum credit exposure.
-The Corporation has an allowance for doubtful accounts of \$0.5 million (December 31, 2013 - \$0.4 million) at December 31, 2014, which is being applied against outstanding receivables.
+The Corporation has an allowance for doubtful accounts of \$0.1 million (\$0.5 million - December 31, 2014) at December 31, 2015, which is being applied against outstanding receivables.

-The Corporation's most significant customers are five oil and natural gas marketers, accounting for approximately 79 percent of Surge's 2014 revenue.
+The Corporation's most significant customers are three oil and natural gas marketers, accounting for approximately 81 percent of Surge's 2015 revenue.

-As at December 31, 2014, the Corporation estimates its total accounts receivables, net of the allowance for doubtful accounts, to be aged as follows:
+As at December 31, 2015, the Corporation estimates its total accounts receivables, net of the allowance for doubtful accounts, to be aged as follows:

-Years ended Total receivables Current Past due > 90 days December 31, 2014 \$ 66,709 \$ 62,636 \$ 4,073 100% 94% 6% December 31, 2013 \$ 36,036 \$ 33,963 \$ 2,073 100% 94% 6%
+Years ended Total receivables Current Past due > 90 days December 31, 2015 \$ 25,202 \$ 22,343 \$ 2,859 100% 89% 11% December 31, 2014 \$ 66,709 \$ 62,636 \$ 4,073 100% 94% 6%